-The process essay, also well known as the "how-to" essay is commonly written for people or companies that need tutorials.
-Whether it's building a robot or cooking a chocolate cake, process essays use a similar format for any variation.
-They follow a step-by-step style, with the initial step influencing the second which influences the third, etc. Each step carries its own importance, and a poor explanation of one step can ruin the entire process.
-It's important to stay concise as well as efficient.
-However, before you begin writing your essay, do some small preparations.
+The process essay, also known as the "how-to" essay, is commonly written for people or companies that need tutorials or a set of instructional steps.
+Whether it's building a robot or cooking a chocolate cake, process essays use a similar format for any variations.
+They follow a step-by-step style, with the initial step influencing the second, which influences the third, and so on.
+Each step carries its own importance, and a poor explanation of one step can ruin the entire process.
+It's important to stay concise and efficient.
+However, before you begin writing your essay, you should do some small preparations.

 Prepare The Small Stuff